-Pinarello, the famous Italian bike manufacturer, made a special Giro d’Italia edition of their high-end racing bike, Dogma 65.1 Think 2 and the result is: Pinarello Dogma 65.1 Think 2 2013 Giro d’Italia Edition.
+Pinarello (see notes 1), the famous Italian bike manufacturer, made a special Giro d’Italia edition of their high-end racing bike, Dogma 65.1 Think 2 and the result is: Pinarello Dogma 65.1 Think 2 2013 Giro d’Italia Edition.

 The Dogma 65.1 Think 2 is the admiral ship of the Italian brand for 2013.
-UCI WorldTour teams Sky and Movistar will use Pinarello Dogma 65.1 Think 2 bikes in 2013 season.
+UCI WorldTour teams Sky and Movistar will use Pinarello Dogma 65.1 Think 2 bikes in the 2013 season.

 The Giro d’Italia 2013 special edition of Pinarello Dogma 65.1 Think 2 frame is built with the new and exclusive 65Ton HM 1K carbon fiber (54 cm frame is just 920 grams).
-The bike is equipped with Campagnolo Super Record derailleurs (11-speed), brakes and shifters; FSA crankset, stem and handlebar; custom made Vision Metron 81 wheels; Selle Italia saddle and LOOK KEO Blade pedals.
+The bike is equipped with Campagnolo Super Record derailleurs (11-speed), brakes and shifters; FSA crankset, stem, and handlebar; a custom made Vision Metron 81 wheels; Selle Italia saddle and LOOK KEO Blade pedals.

-The roots of Pinarello can be traced back to the beginning of World War II.
-The making of the Pinarello began in Catena di Villorba, towards the end of the 1940’s, when, Giovanni Pinarello began making bicycles at the factory of Paglianti, at the age of fifteen.
+- The roots of Pinarello can be traced back to the beginning of World War II.
+The making of the Pinarello began in Catena di Villorba, towards the end of the 1940s, when, Giovanni Pinarello began making bicycles at the factory of Paglianti, at the age of fifteen.
 He continued making bicycles throughout his amateur cycling career.
-Bicycle manufacturing for the Pinarello family can be traced as far back as 1922, when Giovanni’s cousin Alessandro was already making bicycles in a small factory.
+Bicycle manufacturing for the Pinarello family can be traced as far back as 1922 when Giovanni’s cousin Alessandro was already making bicycles in a small factory.
 Giovanni Pinarello first opened a bike factory in 1952 in Treviso, where Pinarello is still based.